JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/viewing-images.md

 The colors of the two data channels are controlled by the sliders and buttons at the bottom of the middle panel in the "Horta 2D" tab.
 They are distinct from the sliders used to adjust the 3D colors.

-NOTE: sometimes the color slider do not draw correctly when the sample initially opens in 2D.
+NOTE: Sometimes the color slider do not draw correctly when the sample initially opens in 2D.
 If this is the case, you will see two small checkboxes and two small plus signs at the right of the empty area below the 2D image.
 Toggle either on of the check boxes off and on, and the sliders should redraw.

 Here are the steps to make some minimal adjustments to the colors: